wprabhakar/servian/Deployment.md

 Create Build pipeline ( uses azure-pipelines.yml - in the root of this project ) Create Release pipeline ( by referring to the artifacts produced by build job )

+#### Screen Dump of setup
+Sample screen dump of the running environment can be found in => InfrastructureAndAzureDevOpsScreenShots.pdf